 Here is a description of the design and implementation of a thread scheduling mechanism having no lock operation.
-We use features of the Protect Queue and the Waiver Queue that are used in the LB2.
+We use features of the Protect Queue and the Waiver Queue that are used in the previous version of Lesser Bear.

-As described in section 2.3, Protect Queue and Waiver Queue have the following features for queueing operations in the LB2.
+As described in section 2.2, Protect Queue and Waiver Queue have the following features for queueing operations in the previous version of Lesser Bear.

-• Protect Queue is handled without a lock operation because only the owner enqueues into the Protect Queue and dequeues from it. • Waiver Queue allows only the owner to enqueue, but lets everyone dequeue.
+- Protect Queue is handled without a lock operation because only the owner enqueues into the Protect Queue and dequeues from it. - Waiver Queue allows only the owner to enqueue, but lets everyone dequeue.
 When removing a thread from the Waiver Queue, a lock operation among virtual processors is necessary.

-In this paper, we propose a rotator scheduling mechanism that is applied to these features for the new version of Lesser Bear (referred to as LB3).
-Figure 5 shows a diagram of the LB3 which has four virtual processors.
+In this paper, we propose a rotator scheduling mechanism that is applied to these features.
+Figure 5 shows a diagram of the rotator scheduling mechanism which has four virtual processors.